erupt321/ruptchat/README.md

 	__07.30.20__
 	Fixed a bug if you tried to drag when you clicked a menu header, would trigger a movement drag in the client.
 Thanks Akaden for pointing that one out!
+	Added Split Drops option, which allows you to send drops to a pop up window that fades after 30 seconds.
+Once this is active drops will start to save to their own table as well in the save system which means you can store more drop history as well.

 	__07.26.20__
 	Fixed some chat filters in the battle log.
 Added a new feature to display chat input the client